 - Lemon, lime, or orange zest: Add citrus zest grated over roasted vegetables before serving.

-- Roasted broccoli with bacon: Toss a couple slices of bacon, cut up into chunks, in with the mix.
+- Bacon: Toss a couple slices of bacon, cut up into chunks, in with the mix.

-- Roasted broccoli with balsamic vinegar: A drizzle of your favorite balsamic vinegar introduces a nice acidic punch to the broccoli.
+- Balsamic vinegar: A drizzle of your favorite balsamic vinegar introduces a nice acidic punch to veggies.

 - Use a mustard glaze or a chili oil to brush over the top of the vegetables as they roast.